Network topology and connectivity

 - Azure Virtual WAN unifies networking, security, and routing to help businesses build hybrid cloud architectures safer and faster

 - Access Azure data services privately with Azure Private Link.
-The Private Link service ensures your users and applications communicate with key Azure services by using the Azure backbone network and private IP addresses instead of over the public Internet
+The Private Link service ensures your users and applications communicate with key Azure services by using the Azure backbone network and private IP addresses instead of using the public Internet.

 The Azure Landing Zones Bicep - Deployment Flow repository contains a number of Bicep deployment templates that can accelerate your greenfield and brownfield Azure landing zone deployments.
 These templates already have Microsoft proven-practice network design and configuration guidance integrated within them.